 Samaritans attaches considerable importance to the maintenance of high ethical standards and best practice in all research projects conducted by Samaritans staff and volunteers, or on behalf of the organisation by external research agencies and consultants.
-For this reason, any work which involves contacting vulnerable people, current or past callers, volunteers and members of the public requires due consideration regarding ethical best practice and data protection legislation.

 It is important to note that Samaritans research activity is separate from the provision of emotional support.
 It is thus governed by the Research Ethics Policy, to align with professional and ethical standards in research, and not by Samaritans’ operational or service policies.

 The purpose of this page is to explain Samaritans’ organisational policy in relation to research ethics, summarise key processes and identify areas of responsibility.

 This policy applies to all research conducted by or for Samaritans, or research which otherwise involves our staff, service users or volunteers.

 Research can be understood in a variety of ways.
 At Samaritans, this includes not only traditional academic-style research but also ‘research-like’ activities that may be carried out within other aspects of our work, such as evaluation, service development, communications or fundraising.

 Samaritans defines research as any activity which:

 - Uses structured or systematic methods (such as surveys, polls, focus groups, interviews, observation, card sorting, user-testing/research techniques, or secondary data analysis) to generate new knowledge or insights

 - Engages with or uses data about Samaritans staff, volunteers, service users or members of the wider public